Kushal1306/Blog-Website-Backend/README.md

 # Blog-Website-Backend
-Designing and Implementing backend (Rest API's) For a Blog Application.
+Designing and Implementing backend (Rest API's) For a Blog Application with PostgreSQL as database.
 Which includes implementing API Endpoints for signup,login,updating user account,fetching user profile, posting an articles, following & unfollowing the other users, fetching the blogs of users based on query parameters like following=true,sort etc. Few of the endpoints were authenticated using JWT Web Token.
 The next part would be to implement commenting on a post and liking a posts.

 ## Endpoints